mpitutorial/mpitutorial/tutorials/mpi-send-and-receive/index.md

 ## Up next

 Now that you have a basic understanding of `MPI_Send` and `MPI_Recv`, it is now time to go a little bit deeper into these functions.
-In the next lesson, I cover <a href="http://www.mpitutorial.com/dynamic-receiving-with-mpi-probe-and-mpi-status/">how to probe and dynamically receive messages</a>.
-Feel free to also examine the <a href="http://www.mpitutorial.com/beginner-mpi-tutorial">beginner MPI tutorial</a> for a complete reference of all of the beginning MPI lessons.
+In the next lesson, I cover [how to probe and dynamically receive messages]({{ site.baseurl }}/tutorials/dynamic-receiving-with-mpi-probe-and-mpi-status/).
+Feel free to also examine the [beginner MPI tutorial]({{ site.baseurl }}/beginner-mpi-tutorial/) for a complete reference of all of the beginning MPI lessons.

 Having trouble?
 Confused?
 Feel free to leave a comment below and perhaps I or another reader can be of help.